Showing 1 - 1 OF 1

 Customize your own printable booklet with key resources and installation information.

-USAG Benelux integrates and delivers quality base operations support (infrastructure and services) to Soldiers, Families, and Retirees to enable readiness for USAREUR-AF, NATO, and deployed elements of a globally responsive Army, while continuously maintaining protection as our number one priority.
+USAG Benelux integrates and delivers quality base support to enable readiness for NATO, USAREUR, and deployed elements of a globally responsive Army, while continuously maintaining protection as our number one priority.

 Exceptional Family Member Program (EFMP) -- It is necessary and mandatory for every military and DOD Civilian family to obtain an EFMP screening prior to reporting for an assignment to Brussels.
 There are limited resources for EFMP in the Brussels community.
 For more information call the EFMP Program Manager at Commercial 011-32-22-80-9930 or DSN 314-597-9930.